Google Pixel 8a vs Sony Xperia 1 VI

 Who should buy each?

-Choose the Sony Xperia 1 VI if: you shoot a lot of photos with optical zoom, you need a battery that lasts 30+ hours, or you want professional-grade camera apps.
+Choose the Sony Xperia 1 VI if: you shoot a lot of photos with varying distances, demand a longer-lasting battery, or want a premium user experience with a larger display.
+(6.5" display, 5000 mAh battery)

 Conclusion